InfiniteWhispers/promptlibrary/library/polarized/README.md

-Fin json prompt for generating diagrams of data.
+Fun json prompt for generating diagrams of data.

 like: